 What Is A Human Chorionic Gonadotropin Injection?

-The Human Chorionic Gonadotropin is a natural hormone produced by the placenta.
-It supports the corpus luteum after fertilization of the ovum and also helps sustain the production of progesterone throughout the pregnancy (1).
+The Human Chorionic Gonadotropin is a natural hormone produced by the placentaiXA temporary organ that delivers protection, nourishment, and oxygen to the developing fetus during pregnancy. .
+It supports the corpus luteum after fertilization of the ovum and also helps sustain the production of progesteroneiXA hormone produced by a woman's ovaries, which is responsible for fetal growth and sustenance of pregnancy. throughout the pregnancy (1).

 This hormone supplement comes in the form of an injection that is given into a muscle under the skin.
 The FDA approves the HCG injection for treating selective cases of female infertility (2).